 Strategic Real Estate Investing: Brandon’s Future Vision

-In a recent Resimpli podcast episode, Brandon and REsimpli founder and CEO Sharad Mehta discussed his real estate investing strategy and future aspirations.
+In a recent REsimpli podcast episode, Brandon and REsimpli founder and CEO Sharad Mehta discussed his real estate investing strategy and future aspirations.
 This fascinating conversation included company growth size, personal reflection, and risk management.

 Brandon started his presentation by highlighting the need of many exit routes for the reduction of actual real estate investment risk.
 Speaking on land syndication—land banking—he discussed working with investors to hold and sell land as its value rises.
 He pointed out how current residences provide builders foundation for further sales lot expansion.
 Brandon also underlined the need for employing equity, financing house development, sales should first buyers back out, and renting properties to retain revenue.